- In 2020, 12 hotels opened with 2,313 rooms. Also, 84 new restaurants/bars opened and four relocated.

 9th Ave N & Commerce

-Breaking grounds in the fall of 2019, this full-service hotel plans to open in the Downtown area in the spring of 2021 with 315 rooms.
+This full-service hotel plans to open in the Downtown area in the winter of 2022 with 315 rooms.

 1101 Grundy St.

-The Edition is a 281-room, full-service hotel located in North Gulch.
-Expected to open at the beginning of 2022.
+The Edition is a 280-room, full-service hotel located in North Gulch.
+Expected to open in the spring of 2023.

 733 Briley Parkway, Nashville, TN 37217